 But most years I will be honest and say my seeds and seed organization has been quite sub-par to my extensive garden planning.
 I think I used the same cardboard box over the first few years.

 Although there are some lovely and pretty seed bins you can buy, I was looking for something cheap and frugal that would do the job.
-I decided to do this:

 First you need to organize your seeds by what crop family they’re in.

 I’ve got this helpful chart below if you’re unsure of what the crop families are.
-I’ve also got some useful information on crop rotation and you can use my FREE seed inventory printable to help you figure out what seed stock you have and what you need to purchase.
+I’ve also got some useful information on crop rotation and you can use my free seed inventory printable to help you figure out what seed stock you have and what you need to purchase.

 Next you need to make nice little tags to separate your families so that they’re easy to find.